mczolton/Social-Plugin-for-WordPress/readme.txt

 === Plugin Name ===
 Contributors: mczolton
 Donate link: http://zolton.org/
-Tags: facebook, twitter, social, google
-Requires at least: 3.1
+Tags: facebook, twitter, social, google, pinterest Requires at least: 3.7
-Tested up to: 3.3.2
+Tested up to: 3.7.1
-Stable tag: 1.4.0
+Stable tag: 1.5.1

 A simple plugin for WordPress that integrates a blog with popular social networking sites such as Facebook and Twitter.